When it comes to paleo vs. keto, you may be wondering which one will help you lose the most weight while staying healthy.

-You might be wondering: Why are legumes and dairy prohibited on paleo?
+You might be wondering, why are legumes and dairy prohibited on paleo?
 Aren’t those ancestral foods?

-Depends who you ask.
-Legumes, for instance, contain high levels anti-nutrients (lectins and phytates) that damage the gut and inhibit nutrient absorption from food[*].
+It depends on who you ask.
+Legumes, for instance, contain high levels of anti-nutrients (lectins and phytates) that damage the gut and inhibit nutrient absorption from food[*].

 The paleo argument against dairy is less clear.
-The claim is that hunter-gatherers didn’t drink milk, so neither should we.
+The claim is that hunter-gatherers didn’t drink milk, so neither should you.
 But here’s the thing.
 Many people, especially those of Northern European descent, have evolved to tolerate dairy.
-These folks have more lactase, a special enzyme that digests milk sugar[*].
+These people have more lactase, a special enzyme that digests milk sugar (lactose)[*].

-Ketones are special molecules, made in your liver, that can easily, cleanly, and efficiently convert to energy, or ATP.
+Ketones are special molecules, made in your liver, that can easily, cleanly, and efficiently convert to energy or ATP.
 This energy goes on to power every cell in your body, including your neurons (brain cells)[*].

-Once you’re fat-adapted (after four to six weeks of keto dieting), you start burning fat instead of glucose to power your body.
-This leads to fat loss, reduced cravings, lower inflammation, clearer cognition, and more stable energy[*][*][*].
+Once you’re fat-adapted — after four to six weeks of the keto diet plan — you start burning your fat stores instead of glucose to power your body.
+This can lead to fat loss, reduced cravings, lower inflammation, clearer cognition, and more stable energy[*][*][*].

 The Original Purpose of Keto

 The ketogenic diet was not created for weight loss, body composition, blood sugar, or any other such benefit.
 Rather, keto was created for a specific medical condition in the 1920s: epilepsy.

 Researchers had just discovered that fasting had anti-seizure properties.
 They surmised that if fasting worked so well for seizures, why not create a fasting-mimicking diet for children with incurable epilepsy[*]?